 Some cats and dogs may require additional services at the annual vet visit, and these can vary depending on your pet’s age and medical condition.

-Dental Cleaning: Many pets undergo a dental cleaning during their annual check-up.
+Dental Cleaning: Many pets undergo dental cleaning during their annual check-up.
 Your veterinarian will usually recommend it if they see signs of gingivitis or if you mention that you have noticed bleeding during teeth brushing.
 The cost will vary between dogs and cats, but the procedure typically costs $70-$400.

 Allergy Testing: Dogs and cats suffering from allergies will often exhibit symptoms such as licking, itching, and sneezing.
 If you or your veterinarian suspect that your pet has developed allergies, testing may be ordered.
 Allergy testing is performed with either a blood test or an intradermal skin test.
 The average cost of a blood test is $200-$300, and an intradermal skin test usually costs $195-$250.

 Geriatric Screening: Pets who are older -- usually 7 years and up -- must undergo geriatric screening.
-This thorough exam typically includes blood work and chemistry, urinalysis, x-rays, and other testing.
+This thorough exam typically includes blood work and chemistry, urinalysis, x-rays, and another testing.
 Geriatric screening generally costs $85-$110.

 Surgery and Other Treatments: Certain medical conditions and injuries may require surgery or other treatments.
 Depending on your pet’s specific health issue, a bill north of a thousand dollars could be expected.

-or signing up for a pet health care savings plan such as PetPlus
+pet insurance or signing up for a pet health care savings plan such as PetPlus